 Over the last decade, important advances have improved our understanding of the diagnosis, treatment, and underlying causes of autoimmune encephalitis (AE).
 The number of new publications has increased dramatically in the past few years.
 A search for scientific articles about AE on PubMed illustrates the growth in AE research.

 The sheer quantity of research can be overwhelming.
-For this reason, we have provided a selection of about a dozen of the most influential and comprehensive peer-reviewed medical articles published from 2007 to 2018.
+For this reason, we have provided a selection of about a dozen of the most influential and comprehensive Peer reviewed literature 2008-2018.
+Additional literature is available upon request.

 New tests are being developed to identify the causes of AE.
 And new clinical studies are helping to guide treatment options.
 However, a large gap exists between the latest science and the clinical care patients receive.
 Too often basic research fails to cross over into improved clinical care.
 This gap exists in part because the medical community is at the early stages of understanding this illness.

 The Autoimmune Encephalitis Alliance is committed to bridging the gap between knowledge and clinical care.
 We seek to be a leader in the dissemination, translation, and creation of knowledge about autoimmune encephalitis so that all patients receive a proper diagnosis and effective treatment as early in the disease as possible.